vaquarkhan/cognito-groups/README.md

       ]
     }

-When the lambda functions are deployed, default inline policies are created:
+When the lambda functions are deployed by serverless, default inline policies are created:

     {
         "Version": "2012-10-17",